oneapi-src/level-zero-spec/core/INTRO.md

 - all structure members and function parameters use camel case convention
 - all function input parameters precede output parameters

-Note: "Xe" is a placeholder until One-API branding is decided.
+Note: "Xe" is a placeholder until One API branding is decided.

 ## Terminology
 This specification uses key words based on [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) to indicate requirement level.